 An essential household tool is scissors.
 They come in different sizes and styles and no matter the household task, including sewing, cooking, gardening or crafting, there is a scissor to do the job.
 The right type of scissors can make a huge difference in how the completed project or task will turn out.
 Learn about the different types of scissors.

-Watch this quick tip video about scissors and read on to learn and as a guide to various types of scissors..
+Watch this quick tip video about scissors and read on for a guide to various types of scissors.

 A GUIDE TO SCISSORS EVERY HOUSEHOLD SHOULD OWN DEPENDING ON THE TASK

 All-purpose scissors are your go-to scissor for non-fabric cutting.
 They have a long blades and pointy tips.
 They are great for getting into small areas.
 The design allows them to cut long, straight smooth cuts.
 These scissors are useful for cutting a wide variety of materials, including paper, cardstock and as an all-purpose hobby scissor.

 Kitchen scissors are a handy tool in the kitchen for cutting and trimming foods included herbs, breads, dough, fruit, vegetables and more.

 Hair Cutting Scissors